Friends Drift Inn Farm – Recipes

 This zucchini bread is moist and dense.
 A little slice goes a long way.
 Honey makes all the difference.
 This quick bread recipe makes two loaves.
 That works for me, if I am going to dirty the dishes I might as well bake off two loaves, one loaf for now and one loaf to be frozen for those days when the houseguests get up early and I am too sleepy to bake.
 Giggles

 This is a very easy recipe and I hope you will like it.
-It is loosely based on an old Southern Living recipe so you know it is good.

 Clean out your freezer.
 Use up the harvest.
 We’ll be planting soon!
 Brew some fresh tea and pass me that seed cataloge will ya?
 Giggles